Indifference to symmetry in Hrushovski's ab initio construction: Introduction

-Also, in addition to the discovery that $\Mnonsym$ is a proper reduct of $\Msym$ and not only the other way around, an immediate consequence is that for arity greater than $2$, there is an infinite descending chain of proper reducts with non-trivial geometries, beginning with $\Mnonsym$.
-From this, we get the (weaker) result that there is a strictly ascending chain of closed subgroups of $S_\infty$ beginning with the automorphism group of any $\MG$.
-Although not answering any specific asked question, this result is in spirit with recent exploration of group-reducts of Hrushovski constructions.
-In an unpublished work Ghadernezhad \cite{Zaniar} explores the number of group-reducts of various Hrushovski constructions, and in \cite{KapSim} Kaplan and Simon ask whether the automorphism group of the geometry of a specific Hrushovski construction is maximal.
+Additionally, the discovery that $\mathcal{M}_{\not\sim}$ is a proper reduct of $\mathcal{M}_{\sim}$, and not only the other way around, has an immediate consequence that, for arity strictly greater than $2$, there is an infinite descending chain of proper reducts with non-disintegrated geometries, beginning with $\mathcal{M}_{\sim}$.
+From this, we get the (weaker) result that there is a strictly ascending chain of closed subgroups of $S_\infty$ beginning with the automorphism group of any $\mathcal{M}_{\mathfrak{g}}$.
+Although not answering any specific asked question, this result is in spirit with exploration of group-reducts of Hrushovski constructions.
+In an unpublished work titled "Some `group reducts' of Hrushovski structures" Ghadernezhad explores the number of group-reducts of various Hrushovski constructions, and in \cite{KapSim} Kaplan and Simon ask whether the automorphism group of the geometry of a certain Hrushovski construction is maximal.